jordanwilking/useSnack/README.md

 ## TODO

-- cleanup hacky test page
+- Now that we `addSnack` directly, update picture

 ## Available Scripts